Wayne Grudem: Career

+In 1983, Grudem became President of Christian Heritage Academy(CHA).
+CHA continues to operate in Northfield, IL.

-In 2001, Grudem became Research Professor of Theology and Biblical Studies at Phoenix Seminary.
+In 2001, Grudem became research professor of Theology and Biblical Studies at Phoenix Seminary.
 Prior to that, he had taught for 20 years at Trinity Evangelical Divinity School, where he was chairman of the department of biblical and systematic theology.

 Grudem served on the committee overseeing the English Standard Version translation of the Bible, and from 2005 to 2008 he served as general editor for the 2.1-million-word ESV Study Bible (which was named "2009 Christian Book of the Year" by the Evangelical Christian Publishers Association).
 In 1999 he was the president of the Evangelical Theological Society.
 Grudem announced having been diagnosed with Parkinson's Disease on December 22, 2015.

 On July 28, 2016, Grudem published an opinion piece on Townhall called "Why Voting for Donald Trump Is a Morally Good Choice".
 On October 9, the piece was retracted and replaced with one entitled "Trump's Moral Character and the Election".
 On October 19, the original piece was reinstated and another piece was published, entitled "If You Don't Like Either Candidate, Then Vote for Trump's Policies".
 Grudem endorsed Trump for re-election in 2020.

 In 2018, a Festschrift was published in his honor.
 Scripture and the People of God: Essays in Honor of Wayne Grudem included contributions from John M. Frame, R. Kent Hughes, Ray Ortlund, John Piper, Vern Poythress, Leland Ryken, Thomas R. Schreiner, and Bruce A. Ware.